Germany: Anti-terror data mining ruled unconstitutional | DW | 11.12.2020

 Germany's highest court ruled Friday that a law that gave systematic access by security agencies to a centralized anti-terror database is partially illegal

-The Federal Constitutional Court in Karlsruhe said that the widespread use of the stored personal data for investigation purposes since access was first granted had been disproportionate.
+The Federal Constitutional Court in Karlsruhe said that the widespread use of the stored personal data for investigation purposes since access was first granted in 2015 had been disproportionate.

 The court said the law must now be revised.